facebook/docusaurus/website/docs/analytics.md

 title: Adding Analytics
 ---

-TODO: Talk about how to add Algolia search and offline search via the search plugin (TBD).
+TODO: Talk about using Google analytics and Google gtag plugins and how to track using your own plugins.